DanielOchoa1214/Taller3-AYGO/README.md

 Scaling & Real-time considerations:
 - For WebSocket scale, prefer a managed WebSocket gateway (API Gateway WebSocket or a socket cluster on ECS/EKS).
 - Use location update sampling and rate limits to keep the location stream efficient.

----

-## Design tradeoffs and decisions

-- Simplicity vs. performance: prototype uses synchronous REST and in-memory stores for clarity.
-Production must use persistent stores and resilient async flows.
-- Real-time: WebSocket provides low-latency updates but requires stateful scaling.
-Consider push notifications as a fallback.
-- Orchestration: Lambdas are useful for small glue logic; core stateful services are better on containers/VMs.

----

-## Contributing

-Please open issues or PRs to propose changes.
-Run `./mvnw test` and keep code style aligned with existing conventions.
-Include unit tests for new behavior.

----

-## License

-Check repository root for license details.

----

-Diagrams and UML: open the `static/` directory to view the architecture and class diagrams referenced above.